nfcf/battery-status/README.md

 **Note:** I wrote this application back in **2011/2012** while learning to code for Android, and I haven't maintained it much...
 That's why I decided to open-sourced it - should have done it way back then I know...

+## Privacy Policy

+All / any information collected from your device is encrypted and uploaded to Xively.
+We won't be using or sharing any of your personal info.

 ## License

 ```